Close Banner

 The Ins and Outs of Disneyland Dining Reservations - Lobster Nachos

-If you're visiting in 2024, get those Disneyland dining reservations in place as early as possible.
+If you're visiting in 2025, get those Disneyland dining reservations in place as early as possible.
 After all, the early frog gets the flies!
-Demand is high for dining right now, so that means getting up early to book 60 days in advance or frequently checking the app.
+Disneyland dining is popular right now, so that means getting up early to book 60 days in advance or frequently checking the app.
 We've put together this post as the ultimate guide to making Disneyland dining reservations.

 What to Know About Disneyland Dining Reservations Right Now